-With Cornish sea temperatures hitting an all-time high (warmer than California's according to oceanographers), there's no better time to take to the water this summer.
+With Cornish sea temperatures at their warmest, there's no better time to take to the water this summer.
 Wild swimming is said to have some impressive health benefits from soothing aching muscles to boosting the immune system.
 Here we share our favourite places to swim on the North Cornish coast.

 Daymer Bay